AlacrisIO/alacrity/archive/language-scope.md

 * ???
 Is there anything useful in this article?
 [Impossibility of the Obama-Trump contract](https://eprint.iacr.org/2018/252.pdf) - looks like they assume a successful 51% attack.

+* [Enigma](https://enigma.co/discovery-documentation/) like us uses the notion of multiparty computation, and uses Intel SGX to run the private encrypted computations in a market-selected trusted worker.
+The final outcome of the computation is necessarily more expensive than if done privately on a state channel; so it's only interesting if you can trust the platform to run computations privately, that would be quite expensive if done with homomorphic encryption, that you don't care if the NSA sees.
+(They also don't have End-Point Projection.)

 * https://www.cs.tau.ac.il/~odedp/modularity-for-decidability.pdf
 * https://www.csail.mit.edu/event/type-system-resource-bounds-type-preserving-compilation-and-its-application-ethereum-smart
 * https://arxiv.org/pdf/1812.08829.pdf